asterjs/aster/README.md

 .subscribe(aster.runner);
 ```

 aster doesn't provide task runner - npm is already good one, and we don't want to create one more bicycle.
-You can simply define every needed task as separate script, or use aster as part of exising builder as mentioned before.
+You can simply define every needed task as separate script, or use aster as part of existing builder as mentioned before.

 ## Creating plugins